+Courses identified with P/F are taught on a pass/fail basis.
 Courses with the last two digits of 75 or above are limited to Th.M, D.Min., and Ph.D. students.
 Specialized Doctor of Ministry Foundational Intensive Seminars are classified under the 04 category and are open only to D. Min. students.
 Courses in the 05 category are open only to Ph.D. students.